socalledsound/nu-outline/WEEK1.md

     App Component (will just be a container)
         --write the app and export it then import it.
         -- JSX
+    JS: object AND ARRAY destructuring (CODE CHALLENGE HERE) -- remember how functions have a single return value?
-    feature folder: Heart
+        -- object and array destructuring comes in really handy here! feature folder: Heart
         -- give the heart a position
+        -- props
     components folder: Circle, Square
         -- Circle, Square
     JS: Array Methods: Array.map()